Commuting in Germany

 Relevance:

-Moving around Munich can be a costly affair, especially if you are a student on a tight budget.
+Moving around in Germany was (before the Deutschland Ticket) and can still be can be a costly affair.
+Especially if you are a student on a tight budget.
 But lucky enough for you, there are a lot of tips that can save you a lot of money.
 So lets get right to the bottom of it.

 2. Get a bike